inlight-media/challenge-me/challenges/reduce-words/README.md

 The script must export only one synchronous function and it will automatically be run as part of the tests.

 The fastest function wins.
 Good luck!

+## Requirements

+- Fastest performing solution wins
+- Must work in browser and node.js
+- Must not use any other third party module - apart from lodash which is allowed.

+## TODO

+- We don't yet have the final number of words that the solution should reduce down to to succeed.